Qiskit/qiskit-addon-cutting/README.md

 #### Option 2: Use within Docker

 We have provided a [`Dockerfile`](Dockerfile), which can be used to build a Docker image, as well as a [`docker-compose.yml`](docker-compose.yml) file, which allows one to use the Docker image with just a few simple commands.
+If you have Docker installed but not [Docker Compose](https://pypi.org/project/docker-compose/), the latter can be installed by first running `pip install docker-compose`.

 ```sh
 $ git clone git@github.com:Qiskit-Extensions/circuit-knitting-toolbox.git